Browser extension

 A browser extension is a software module for customizing a web browser.
-Browsers typically allow users to install a variety of extensions, including user interface modifications, cookie management, ad blocking, and the custom scripting and styling of web pages.
+Browsers typically allow users to install a variety of extensions, including user interface modifications, cookie management, ad blocking, and custom scripting and styling of web pages.

 Browser plug-ins are a different type of module and no longer supported by the major browsers.
 One difference is that extensions are distributed as source code, while plug-ins are executables (i.e. object code).
-The most popular browser, Google Chrome, has over 100,000 extensions available but stopped supporting plug-ins in 2020.
+The most popular browser, Google Chrome, has over 230,000 extensions available but stopped supporting plug-ins in 2020.

 History

 Internet Explorer was the first major browser to support extensions, with the release of version 4 in 1997.
 Firefox has supported extensions since its launch in 2004.
 Opera and Chrome began supporting extensions in 2009, and Safari did so the following year.
 Microsoft Edge added extension support in 2016.